kernke/Raytracing-Model/README.md

 The method of raytracing can also be used in a scientific way to analyze
 	images.
 The algorithm generates a picture, given the object and lighting.
-	If the image already exists from an experimental setup, one can use ray tracing to inversely reconstruct either: \begin{enumerate}
+	If the image already exists from an experimental setup, one can use ray tracing to inversely reconstruct either:

-		\item the lighting, given the structure of the object or
+		the lighting, given the structure of the object or

-		\item the structure of the object, given the setup of the lighting.
+		the structure of the object, given the setup of the lighting.

-	\end{enumerate}
+Now one can try different hypotheses about the unknown part, and compare
+	the computed image with the experimental result.
+	Even if the reproduction of an image by ray tracing is successful, the hypothesis needs additional reasoning, because the solution does not have to be unique.